jackjyzhang/jackjyzhang.github.io/index.md

 layout: default
 ---

+I am an incoming CS PhD student at the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/), [Johns Hopkins University](https://www.jhu.edu/), advised by [Daniel Khashabi](https://danielkhashabi.com/) and [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/index.html).

 I am a fourth-year undergraduate student at [Johns Hopkins University](https://www.jhu.edu/) majoring in Computer Science, Mathematics, Applied Mathematics and Statistics, and minoring in Economics.

 My research interest lies in the area of Natural Language Processing, particularly on topics in neural text generation, commonsense reasoning, and NLP applications to social media.
 I have been working as a research assistant at the Center for Language and Speech Processing at Johns Hopkins University supervised by [Mark Dredze](https://www.cs.jhu.edu/~mdredze/) and [Benjamin Van Durme](https://www.cs.jhu.edu/~vandurme/index.html).
 I'm also a research assistant at MIT CSAIL working with [Jim Glass](http://people.csail.mit.edu/jrg/), and collaborating with [Yulia Tsvetkov](https://homes.cs.washington.edu/~yuliats/) and [Tianxing He](https://people.csail.mit.edu/cloudygoose/) at the University of Washington.